 The IRS allows for certain exemptions to the gifting rules, including payments made on the behalf of a third party to an educational or medical institution to cover tuition or medical expenses, or gifts to charities and political organizations.

 If you gift to an individual more than the $13,000, then you must declare the sum to the IRS, using IRS Form 709 (PDF).
 However, that does not mean you must pay taxes.
 Using the unified credit to gift tax, you can avoid paying taxes on the excess up to a cumulative (carry over from past years) sum of $1,772,800.
 Any sum you credit will be deducted from the allowable exemption amount allowed for your estate tax.

-Whenever you are giving away large sums of money, make sure that you refer to IRS Publication 950 and speak to a tax professional and/or estate lawyer to properly plan and report your gifts.
+Whenever you are giving away large sums of money, refer to the "Gift Tax" area of IRS Publication 950 and speak to a tax professional and/or estate lawyer, to properly plan and report your gifts.

 The second part of your question relates to gift money as a source of downpayment and closing costs.
 In general, lenders require that the borrower show proof of having enough funds to cover the downpayment, required reserves and closing costs.
 This is referred to as a “minimum borrower contribution.”

 Conventional loans, such as Fannie Mae or Freddie Mac backed loan require that the lender verify the existence of funds to cover the minimum borrower contribution, as well as the source of the funds.
 Asset verification varies depending on the type of funds available.
 The lender is required to check depository accounts for a two- to three-month period.
 It is possible that monies gifted sufficiently before the time of application will not require gifting verification and documentation.